Chakan, Pune: Transport

 Chakan is located 30 km from Pune City on the National Highway 50, between Pune and Nashik.
 Maharashtra State Road Transport Corporation runs frequent and extensive bus services that connect to various parts of Maharashtra state.
 PMPML buses connect Chakan to Pune and Pimpri-Chinchwad.
 PMPML Bus No. 357, Pune Station to Rajgurunagar, Bus No. 120, Pune MaNaPa to Chakan-Mahalunge run through Chakan connecting important areas of surrounding areas to Pune City.
 Highways connecting to Pune have heavy traffic due to extensive industrial growth in the area.

 Chakan is also on the proposed Pune Junction - Nashik Road railway line.
 The nearest airport is the current Pune International Airport.

 Phase III of the Pune Metro will connect Chakan to Moshi, which hosts an International Convention and Exhibition centre.

 Tourism

-Chakan boasts the Sangram Durga or Bhueekot Killa, which was once the domain of Chhatrapati Shivaji Maharaj.
-The fort is built on level ground and surrounded by the fortified walls and turrets.
+Chakan boasts the Sangram Durga or Bhueekot Killa, which has played a significant part in the history of the region for many centuries.The fort is built on level ground and surrounded by the fortified walls and turrets.
 It differs from most Indian forts which were traditionally built on hilly, elevated land.

 The Chakreshwar temple is another site of importance.
 Legend has it that it is the site where King Dasharatha was battling a Rakshasa (Demon King), when the wheel of his ratha (chariot) was stuck in mud near the pond of Chakreshwar.
 When his wife Kaikeyi helped get the wheel unstuck, Dasharatha granted her two wishes, which eventually led to the exile of Rama and the subsequent events of the epic Ramayana.